A Small Garlic Press -- Submitting

 Welcome.
 We encourage you to hold in your hand an example of what you are thinking of getting into: an ASGP chapbook.
-While our chapbooks are professionally printed and finished, they only cost USD$2 as priced to individuals, plus postage.
-All the content of our online magazine also appears in print in as chapbooks.
+While our chapbooks are professionally printed and finished, they only cost USD$2 as priced to individuals, plus USPS Priority Mail postage or its international equivalent.
+All the content of our online magazine also appears in print in as chapbooks, sharing the same ISSN with every issue.

 Please read our policies under Policies in the ASGP Lobby.
 If you can read this text online, we would like you to send your work online as well, in email, as plain text, not html, and no attachments.
-In general, we discourage paper submissions.
+In general, we very much discourage paper submissions.
+On the other hand, if the poetry is good enough, we will accept it in rune-engraved wheelstones...

 Please send complete manuscripts if possible.
-Please submit in plain text (ASCII) by email to both editors simultaneously:
+Please submit in plain text (technically known as ASCII text) by email to both editors simultaneously:

-katrina grace craig (firstname.lastname@example.org), submissions editor, AgD co-editor
+katrina grace craig valvis (firstname.lastname@example.org), submissions editor, AgD co-editor

-Initial correspondence should be sent to katrina grace craig or to Marek Lugowski.
-Artwork to be scanned or otherwise to be viewed should be conveyed to Marek, most preferably as a url.
-We can accommodate large items on 100meg Iomega Zip disks.
+Initial correspondence should be sent to katrina grace craig valvis or to Marek Lugowski.
+Artwork to be scanned or otherwise to be viewed should be conveyed to Marek, most preferably as a link to some web page.
+We can accommodate large items on ...100/250 megabyte Iomega Zip disks, especially Marek, who collects tehse things, I kid you not.
+More postmodernly Google Docs or Dropbox is fine.
 For production we can scan the originals ourselves.

 Please submit material to both katja and Marek, in the same email.
 We are less and less likely to publish any previously published material -- but sometimes we still do, particularly in new combinations.
 Concurrent submissions are okay.
 Please indicate them and promptly withdraw work upon acceptance elsewhere.